 Solar energy is a stable source of electricity.
 Once you have a solar system set up, you will no longer be affected by power cut-outs.
 All you need is a good solar panel in Tanzania coupled with a solar generator.
 Raise in utility charges will also not be one of your worries.

 Solar power is not only sustainable, but it is also renewable.
 This means that once you install a solar system, you will never run out of energy because, well, the sun never runs out.
+All you need to do is hire a company that understands how to install a solar system

 According to National Geographic, Every hour the sun beams more energy onto Earth than it needs to satisfy global energy needs for an entire year.